Supervised Image Classification with Random Forest in R

 hist(val_bare_soil$NDVI, main = "bare_soil", xlab = "NDVI", xlim = c(0, 1), col = "#7b6f89")

-# Scatterplot and trend lines of NIR and SAVI bands
+# Scatterplot of NDVI and SAVI bands

 plot(NDVI ~ EVI, data = val_grass, pch = ".", col = "#e5ca81", xlab = "SAVI", ylab = "NDVI")